 We have all heard, no doubt countless times, that breakfast is the most important meal of the day.
 Skipping breakfast is one of the worst things you can do for your body or your diet.
-However, it is also the healthy meal kits where we often have the least amount of time to make it.
+However, it is also the meal kit delivery UK where we often have the least amount of time to make it.
 Given that the majority of people get ready as quickly as possible to maximise on time in bed, making breakfast is usually a way that people save precious minutes to get out the door as fast as they can.

 The result, however, of skipping breakfast is that people either grab an unhealthy processed bite to eat on the way to work, or just forget to eat entirely.
 Not eating means that your energy levels crash quickly and your ability to concentrate on work is dramatically reduced.
 Productivity plummets meaning longer hours in the office.